netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 Citrix ADC CPX sends transactional data to Citrix ADC Observability Exporter which, eventually, exports these traces spans to [Zipkin](https://zipkin.io).
 This distributed tracing enables you to track a service-to-service communication within a service mesh.
 It helps to get deeper understanding about request latency, serialization, and parallelism.

-To know the list of supported fields on Citrix ADC as per the service mesh CRDs (Destination Rule, Virtual Service, Policy, Gateway, and Service Entry), see [features](features.md).
+For information on the list of the supported fields on Citrix ADC as per the service mesh CRDs (Destination Rule, Virtual Service, Policy, Gateway, and Service Entry), see [features](features.md).